-Government 12 Local authorities should be given the discretionary power to establish a decision-making standards committee with voting independent members and voting members from dependent parishes, to decide on allegations and impose sanctions.
-Government Councillors should be given the right to appeal to the Local Government Ombudsman if their local authority 13 imp oses a period of suspension for breaching the code of conduct. ist of recommen Number Recommendation Responsible body The Local Government Ombudsman should be given the power to investigate and decide upon an allegation of a code of conduct breach by a councillor, and the Government 14 ap opropriate sanction, on appeal by a councillor who has had a suspension imposed.
+nber Recommendation Responsible body The Local Government Ombudsman should be given the power to investigate and decide upon an allegation of a code of conduct breach by a councillor, and the Government 14 ap opropriate sanction, on appeal by a councillor who has had a suspension imposed.
 The Ombudsman's decision should be binding on the local authority.
-The Local Government Transparency Code should be updated to Government require councils to publish annually: the number of code of conduc complaints they receive; what t 15 the complaints broadly relate to (e.g. bullying; conflict of interest); the outcome of those complaints, including if they are rejected as trivial or vexatious; and any sanctions applied.
-16 Local authorities should be given the power to suspend Government councillors, without allowances, for up to six months.
-7 The government should clarify if councils may lawfully bar councillors fro council premises or withdraw facilities as Government m 17 sa nctions.
+15 The Local Government Transparency Code should be updated to require councils to publish annually: the number of code of conduction complaints they receive; what the complaints broadly relate to (e.g. bullying; conflict of interest); the outcome of those complaints, including if they are rejected as trivial or vexatious; and any sanctions applied.
+Government 16 Local authorities should be given the power to suspend councillors, without allowances, for up to six months.
+Government The government should clarify if councils may lawfully bar councillors fro council premises or withdraw facilities as nctions.
 These powers should be put beyond doubt in legislation if necessary.
-18 The criminal offences in the Localism Act 2011 relating to Government Disclosable Pecuniary Interests should be abolished.
-19 Parish council clerks should hold an appropriate qualification, such as those provided by the Society of Local Counci Parish councils
+Government m 18 The criminal offences in the Localism Act 2011 relating to Disclosable Pecuniary Interests should be abolished.
+Government 19 Parish council clerks should hold an appropriate qualification, such as those provided by the Society of Local Counci Clerks.
+Parish councils

 20 Section 27(3) of the Localism Act 2011 should be amended to state that parish councils must adopt the Government code of conduct of their principal authority, with the necessary amendments, or the new model code.
 21 Section 28(11) of the Localism Act 2011 should be amended to state that any sanction imposed on a parish Government councillor following the finding of a breach is to be determined by the relevant principal authority.
-22 The Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015 should be amended to Government provide that disciplinary protections for statutory officers extend to all disciplinary action, not just dismissal.
-List of recommendations

-Number Recommendation Responsible body 23 The Local Government Transparency Code should be updated to provide that local authorities must ensure that their whistleblowing policy specifies a named contact for the external auditor alongside their contact details, which should be available on the authority's website.
-Government 24 the p Councillors should be listed as 'prescribed persons' for purposes of the Public Interest Disclosure Act 1998.
+The Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015 should be amended to Government provide that disciplinary protections for statutory officers extend to all disciplinary action, not just dismissal.
+List of recommendations Number Recommendation Responsible body 23 The Local Government Transparency Code should be updated to provide that local authorities must ensure that their whistleblowing policy specifies a named contact for the external auditor alongside their contact details, which should be available on the authority's website.
+Government 24 the p Councillors should be listed as 'prescribed persons' for ourposes of the Public Interest Disclosure Act 1998.
 Government 25 Councillors should be required to attend formal induction training by their political groups.
-National parties should add such a Political groups requirement to their model group rules.
-National political parties Local Government Association corporate peer reviews Local Government 26 should also include consideration of a local authority's Associatio ethical standards. n processes for maintaining
+National parties should add such a requirement to their model group rules.
+Political groups National political parties Local Government Association corporate peer reviews Local Government 26 should also include consideration of a local authority's Associatio ethical standards. n processes for maintaining